SuperMat: Physically Consistent PBR Material Estimation at Interactive Rates: Related Works

 \section{Related Works}

-\textbf{Material Decomposition.} Recognizing the importance of material information in 3D assets, researchers have increasingly focused on material decomposition for objects and scenes.
-Several inverse rendering approaches \cite{zhang2022iron, guo2022nerfren, cheng2023wildlight} aim to reconstruct material-rich 3D representations from single or multi-view images under fixed lighting models.
-Although assumptions involving extra constraints can simplify the problem and yield valuable insights, they also limit the practical applicability of these methods.
-Other works \cite{boss2021neural, zhang2021nerfactor, zhang2022modeling, hasselgren2022shape, munkberg2022extracting, jin2023tensoir, gao2023relightable, liang2024gs} focus on estimating both material properties and unknown illumination.
-As available information decreases, researchers have found that in addition to inverse control over material generation through rendered results, directly acquiring image space material priors is feasible.
-This shift has inspired a new wave of material decomposition methods \cite{wimbauer2022rendering, zhu2022learning, kocsis2024intrinsic, zeng2024rgb, chen2024intrinsicanything, litman2024materialfusion, liu2020unsupervised, yi2023weakly} targeting 2D images captured or rendered under unknown lighting conditions.
-However, challenges remain, as limitations in training data, network architecture, and training methods continue to leave room for substantial improvements in decomposition quality.
+\textbf{Material Generation and Decomposition.} Recognizing the importance of material information in 3D assets, researchers have increasingly focused on material acquisition for objects and scenes.
+On one hand, some 3D generation approaches \cite{chen2023fantasia3d, xu2023matlaber, liu2024unidream, qiu2024richdreamer, xiong2024texgaussian, youwang2024paint, yu2023texture, zhang2024dreammat, deng2024flashtex} integrate material optimization into the appearance creation process, concentrating on generating PBR maps for untextured models.
+On the other hand, inverse rendering methods aim to reconstruct material-rich 3D representations from single or multi-view images.
+Some of these methods \cite{zhang2022iron, guo2022nerfren, cheng2023wildlight} assume a predefined lighting model to enhance estimation accuracy, but this constraint limits their practical applicability.
+To address this, other works \cite{boss2021neural, zhang2021nerfactor, zhang2022modeling, hasselgren2022shape, munkberg2022extracting, jin2023tensoir, gao2023relightable, zhang2024learning, liang2024gs} attempt to recover both material properties and unknown illumination simultaneously.
+As reliance on predefined assumptions decreases, researchers have found that beyond controlling material decomposition through rendered outputs, directly obtaining image space material priors is also feasible.
+Building on this idea, similar to ours, another body of research \cite{wimbauer2022rendering, zhu2022learning, kocsis2024intrinsic, zeng2024rgb, chen2024intrinsicanything, litman2024materialfusion, liu2020unsupervised, yi2023weakly, vecchio2024controlmat, wang2024boosting, shi2023attention} focuses on material decomposition from 2D images captured or rendered under unknown lighting conditions.
+However, existing methods still face challenges related to training data, model architecture, and training strategies, leaving significant room for improvement in decomposition quality.